submariner-io/enhancements/lighthouse/aggregate-service-import.md

 Here are the detailed steps for adding a `ServiceExport` to a cluster:

-1. When a new `ServiceExport` is created, lighthouse checks if a `ServiceImport` already exists.
-1. If not, a new `ServiceImport` is created based on the `Service` definition.
+1. When a new `ServiceExport` is created, a local `ServiceImport` is created in the submariner namespace containing the local `Service` information.
-1. If present, lighthouse checks if the `Service` definition conflicts with the `ServiceImport`.
+2. The local `ServiceImport` is checked for conflicts with the aggregated `ServiceImport` located on the broker cluster in the broker namespace.
-1. If in conflict, lighthouse sets the `ServiceExport` status to conflict.
+3. If in conflict, a `ServiceExportConflict` condition is set in the `ServiceExport` status and conflict resolution is attempted.
+4. If a conflict cannot be resolved, the cluster's service information is not exported.
-1. If not in conflict, lighthouse updates `ServiceImport.Status.Clusters` to include the cluster name.
+5. Otherwise or if no conflicts, Lighthouse updates `ServiceImport.Status.Clusters` to include the cluster name and merges the port information appropriately.
+6. The aggregated `ServiceImport` is synced from the broker to the namespace of the local service.
-1. A new `EndpointSlice` is created for the service VIP (or Pod VIPs for headless) and synced to the broker.
+7. A new `EndpointSlice` is created containing the service VIP (or Pod VIPs for headless) and synced to the broker.

 ### Removing a ServiceExport

 Here are the steps for removing a `ServiceExport` from a cluster:

-1. When a `ServiceExport` is removed, the associated `EndpointSlice` should be deleted.
+1. When a `ServiceExport` is removed, the associated local `ServiceImport` and `EndpointSlice` are deleted.
-1. Lighthouse updates `ServiceImport.Status.Clusters` to remove the cluster name.
+2. The aggregated `ServiceImport` is updated to remove the cluster name and re-calculate the service ports based on the remaining clusters.
-1. If the `ServiceImport` status has an empty cluster list it should be removed.
+3. If the aggregated `ServiceImport` status has an empty cluster list, it is removed.
-1. Clusters with `ServiceExports` in conflict should watch for `ServiceImport` removal and create a new `ServiceImport` based on their local `Service` definition.
+4. Other clusters with `ServiceExports` in conflict should watch for `ServiceImport` updates and re-evaluate any conflicts, possibly creating a new `ServiceImport` if the prior conflict prevented exporting.

-### EndopointSlice Behaviour
+### EndpointSlice Behaviour

-The `EndpointSlice` that gets created by an exporting cluster will contain one of:
+The endpoint list for `EndpointSlice` that gets created by an exporting cluster will contain one of:

 - The service VIP (or Globalnet service VIP) for ClusterIP services
 - The list of pod IPs (or Globalnet pod IPs) for Headless services

-When an exporting cluster has no pods backing an exported service, the EndpointSlice for the cluster will be withdrawn.
+When an exporting cluster has no pods backing an exported service, the endpoint list of the `EndpointSlice` for the cluster will be cleared.
 This is to ensure that requests do not get directed to clusters that have no pods to service the request.

-## Deviation From MCS

-Looking at the `ServiceImport` merging in more detail, the MCS specification asks for all port definitions from the `ServiceExports` to be combined in the merged `ServiceImport`.
-This means that an exporting cluster would need to merge its port definitions into the `ServiceImport`.
-Conversely, when removing a `ServiceExport` any merged port definitions would need to be removed.
-However an exporting cluster only has visibility of its local `ServiceExport` so cannot unmerge with the information available locally.

-The notion that services are equivalent when they have matching name and namespace but different port lists seems problematic.
-It is an open question what behaviour is expected when a connection request for service port is directed to a cluster that does not expose that port.
-It is preferable to set `ServiceExport` status to conflict for any differences between the exported services.

-By choosing to be strict about service equivalence, we can avoid the following issues:

-- Performing any port list merging or unmerging on the `ServiceImport`.
-- Preventing a request from getting forwarded to a cluster that does not serve a specific port.
+### Migration

+Per-cluster `ServiceImports` wlll no longer be created but, for rolling cluster upgrades, there may be a period of time where there will be a mix of upgraded and non-upgraded clusters.
+The latter still need to observe the per-cluster `ServiceImports` so they need to remain on the broker during the transition period.

+An upgraded cluster can remove its local copy of a remote cluster's `ServiceImport` when it observes the remote cluster's name in the status of the aggregated `ServiceImport`, which indicates the remote cluster was upgraded.
+Once the local copies of all remote cluster `ServiceImports` have been removed, the local cluster's `ServiceImport` can be removed from the broker.

+The CoreDNS plugin still needs to watch for `ServiceImports` from non-upgraded clusters as well as the aggregated `ServiceImport` to maintain continuity during upgrade.
+If present, a cluster's `ServiceImport` will be used instead of its `EndpointSlice` when servicing requests to preserve prior behavior.

 ## Alternative Approaches